activisthandbook/activisthandbook/articles/strategy/develop.md

 -   _You might not get everyone on the same page.
 Ask yourselves: what is it that binds us together?
 Can we form different subgroups that each do their own thing, but strengthen each other as a whole?
 If there is not enough to bind you together as a single organisation, it might be better to split up.
 Do not let conflict be the reason for you to split up: good facilitation can address that.
 But it is completely fine to have fundamental disagreements on goals and tactics (in which case you should not be one organisation)._

+## Prerequisites

+Before you can start developing a campaign strategy you need:

+-   **People to work together with:** You cannot develop a good campaign strategy alone.
+Check out our [**organising chapter**](https://activisthandbook.org/organising) for information on how to get together with other people.

+-   **Time**: If you are in the heat of the moment, you are probably not writing campaign strategy plans.
+You need some time to analyse your context, reflect, and come up well-thought-out plans.
+That does not mean you should not write a strategy if you are busy!
+Activists are always busy.
+You need to _make_ time, because doing activism without a strategy is useless.

 ## **Planning as a group**